morrissey college of arts and sciences

 All concentrators also attend monthly social gatherings to read new work and share news about literary activity on campus.
 English majors may declare the Creative Writing Concentration up through first semester of junior year, after receiving a grade of A- or better in one of the Department's creative writing workshops.
 The period for declaring the Concentration runs through the end of add/drop week of each semester.
 Eligible English majors wishing to declare should see Treseanne Ainsworth in Stokes S493.

-English majors who are also completing Lynch School of Education majors must fulfill more specific major requirements to demonstrate a broad range of knowledge within the discipline.
+English majors who are also completing Lynch School of Education and Human Development majors must fulfill more specific major requirements to demonstrate a broad range of knowledge within the discipline.
 In addition to the First Year Writing Seminar, the Literature Core, Studies in Poetry, and Studies in Narrative, these students must fulfill the following requirements:

 - one Pre–1700 course